 Our Processes to Identify and Reduce the Risk of Slavery and Human Trafficking Taking Place in Our Supply Chains or Operations

-As well as using the policies and codes mentioned above, Xoserve also operates the following control and assurance framework in order to identify and reduce the risk of slavery and human trafficking:
+When onboarding new suppliers, and annually thereafter, Xoserve operates the following control and assurance framework to identify and reduce the risk of slavery and human trafficking:

 - Pre-qualification questionnaires